daniele77/daniele77.github.io/_drafts/swap-pattern.md

 you recognize these situations?
 -->

-Use Swap Pattern when
+Use Swap Pattern (TODO) when

-* choice 1
+* you have a complex data structure slow to update.
-* choice 2
+* its clients must asyncronously use the most updated data structure version.
-* choice 3
+* TODO

 ## Structure